playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 Angular provides many APIs to take an existing view and move it and modify it without having to create a new one and run change detection/etc again.

-If you're wanting to try out a different API and feel that `createEmbeddedView` is a little too high-level for you (we need to go deeper), you can create a view from a template and then embedd it yourself manually.
+If you're wanting to try out a different API and feel that `createEmbeddedView` is a little too high-level for you (we need to go deeper), you can create a view from a template and then embed it yourself manually.

 ```typescript
 ngOnInit() {